grafana/agent/docs/sources/flow/setup/start-agent.md

    Replace the following:

-      * `CONFIGURATION_PATH`: The path to the Grafana Agent configuration file
+      * `CONFIG_PATH`: The path and Grafana Agent configuration filename.

 1. To reload the service files, run the following command in a terminal window: